Ozoda-dev-dat/brando_call_center/replit.md

 - For production, consider using a persistent session store (e.g., connect-pg-simple with PostgreSQL)
 - External service integrations (Zadarma, Telegram, Twilio) are optional and the app will run without them
 - The frontend is configured to work with Replit's proxy system (allowedHosts: true)

+## Security Notes
+- **Zadarma Webhook Security**: The incoming call webhook verifies HMAC-MD5 signatures using ZADARMA_API_SECRET.
+This prevents unauthorized systems from spoofing call events.
+- **IMPORTANT**: ZADARMA_API_SECRET must be configured in production for webhook signature verification to work properly.
+Without it, signature verification is bypassed in development mode.
+- All call management endpoints (accept, reject, end) require authenticated sessions with admin/operator roles.